-If you are returning to York to complete your degree (If you did not enrol in courses in the last fall/winter session) you must reactivate your record.
-Please follow the steps below to reactivate your record.
+If you are returning to York to complete your degree and you did not enrol in courses in the last fall/winter session, then you must reactivate your record by following the steps below.

-If you have already completed a degree at York and would like to apply for non-degree status so that you can enrol in undergraduate courses but not towards a degree or certificate program, please read the information on the Non-Degree page.
+If you have already completed a degree at York and want to apply for non-degree status so that you can enrol in undergraduate courses but not put them toward a degree or certificate program, please read the information on the Non-Degree page.

 If you want to return to York to pursue a second degree or certificate program, please complete a York University application through the Office of Admissions.

-If you are unclear on any of the terminology used in this process, please read our Glossary of Terms page.
+If you are unclear on any of the terminology used in this process, please read our Glossary of Terms.